Entanglement structure for finite system under dual-unitary dynamics: Bipartite Entanglement Generation

-To calculate bipartite entanglement within our system for the $A|\bar{A}$ partition, we may alternatively generate the state $\mathbb{U}(t)\ket{\psi_{init}}$ evaluating $S_A^{\alpha}(t)$ numerically.
+To calculate bipartite entanglement within our system for the $A|\bar{A}$ partition, we may alternatively generate the state $\mathbb{U}(t)\ket{\psi_{init}}$ evaluating $S_A^{\alpha}(t)$ numerically, in order to observe the entanglement saturation for the finite system.
 This approach gives us the same results in the regime $t \le t^{*}$ as those obtained via the $C$ operator, and while allowing us to probe further for larger $t$ where the factorization given by Eq. \ref{factor_rho} is no longer valid.
 Following this approach for $\alpha = 2$ we see in Fig. \ref{fig_finite_entanglement_growth} that the entanglement builds up rapidly, and saturates.
-For the case of unitary $m$, the entanglement growth follows along the maximum rate of $v_E = 1$, irrespective of the entangling power $e_P(U)$.
-Comparing this to the case where $m$ is randomly selected and non-unitary, the entanglement growth increases with increasing $e_P(U)$, edging closer to the case where $v_E = 1$ (compare Fig \ref{fig_finite_entanglement_growth} $(b)$ and $(d)$).
+This saturation value corresponds to the correspondingly sized random matrix ensemble.
+For the case of unitary $m$, the entanglement growth follows along the maximum rate of $\mathcal{S}_A^{2} = 1$, irrespective of the entangling power $e_P(\hat{U})$.
+Comparing this to the case where $m$ is randomly selected and non-unitary, the entanglement growth increases with increasing $e_P(\hat{U})$, edging closer to the case where $\mathcal{S}_A = 1$ (compare Fig \ref{fig_finite_entanglement_growth} $(b)$ and $(d)$).
 Taking examples of $N = 8, 12 \& 16$ we can see (in Fig \ref{fig_finite_entanglement_growth} $(a)$ and $(c)$) the different time-steps at which saturation occurs.
-Irrespective of $m$, the entangelement saturates at the same values for each $N$, with system size determining the saturation value.
-It is just that for random $m$ is takes longer to reach there, depending on $e_P(U)$.
+Irrespective of $m$, the entanglement saturates at the same values for each $N$, with system size determining the saturation value as is expected from the respective random matrix distribution.
+It is just that for random $m$ is takes longer to reach there, depending on $e_P(\hat{U})$.
+Note that for the case of unitary $m$ the entanglement follows the maximal entanglement growth until $t = t^{*}$, before settling to the saturation value obtained by the corresponding random matrix calculations.

-Therefore, the role of single operator $U'$ is most apparent when $t \le t^{*}$, for random $m$ and to study that our approach is to create $C_{\kappa_t}$ operators with increasing values of $t$ assuming that the underlying finite system is large enough to satisfy the pre-saturation conditions.
+Therefore, the role of single operator $\hat{U}'$ is most apparent when $t \le t^{*}$, for an initial state given by random $m$, defined for a finite system.
+To study that our approach is to create $C_{\kappa_t}$ operators with increasing values of $t$.
+This consideration implicitly assumes that the underlying finite system is large enough to satisfy the pre-saturation conditions as discussed earlier in this section, allowing us to probe entanglement generation prior to the regime of linear growth which is known to be maximal, even for arbitrarily selected $m$ matrix.